What is the Asset Turnover Ratio?

 - DSCR Ratio

 In the final analysis

-You certainly should use asset turnover ratio for understanding the efficiency of your assets in the organization, but don’t forget to have other ratios handy, like cash ratio, current ratio, quick ratio, fixed asset turnover ratio, equity turnover ratio so as to understand the overall picture of the company.
+You certainly should use the asset turnover ratio for understanding the efficiency of your assets in the organization, but don’t forget to have other ratios handy, like cash ratio, current ratio, quick ratio, fixed asset turnover ratio, equity turnover ratio to understand the overall picture of the company.